AnyChart/docs.anychart.com/Common_Settings/Point Size.md

 ## Overview

-Some chart types allow setting the width, maximum width, and mimimum length of points.
-These settings are available for all charts with points looking like bars: Bar, Column, and related types.
+All charts with points looking like bars (Bar, Column, and related types) allow setting the width, maximum width, and mimimum length of points.

 Please note that you can configure either the whole chart or an individual series.